MykolaPinchuk/Coursera/README.md

 # Coursera
-Repo for all material, related to Coursera courses I have taken
+Repo for all materials, related to Coursera courses I have taken